CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel.md

 ## Lab Objectives
  In this lab, you will perform the following:

+- Task 1: Create a Log Analytics Workspace
+- Task 2 : Deploy Microsoft Sentinel to a workspace
-- Task 1: Create a Watchlist
+- Task 3: Create a Watchlist
-- Task 2: Create a Threat Indicator
+- Task 4: Create a Threat Indicator
-- Task 3: Configure log retention
+- Task 5: Configure log retention

 ## Estimated Timing: 60 Minutes